dbfelipe/NoteCruncher/docs/setup.md

 system_design_md = """# NoteCrunch System Design Overview

-NoteCrunch is a web application that allows users to upload `.mp3` files or paste YouTube links to generate smart summaries (and soon, flashcards) using AI transcription and OpenAI summarization.
+NoteCrunch is a web application that allows users to upload `.mp3` files or paste YouTube links to generate quizlet style flashcards using AI transcription and OpenAI summarization.

 ---